Safety and guidelines

 Safety is everyone's responsibility.
 At Parks Canada, we do our part to make sure you can have a safe visit by assessing the risks, managing hazards, and making sure that safety information is freely available to everyone.

 You can do your part by seeking out the information you need to stay safe and make well informed decisions while enjoying these special places.
-Explore our website and stop at our Visitor Centre for the most up-to-date information.
+Explore our website and stop at our visitor centre for the most up-to-date information.

 Make sure you are fully prepared for whatever activities you choose to participate in so you can have a safe, enjoyable and memorable visit.